Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: 's Optimization Algorithm

 \subsection{Distributed Surrogate-Guided Optimization}

 Our full algorithm is presented in Algorithm~\ref{alg:synthesis}.
 Each layer is optimized in parallel with periodic synchronization to ensure a globally consistent parameter set.

 \begin{remark} Layerwise decomposition with distributed surrogates improves sample efficiency, provides stability relative to random partitioning, and preserves convergence guarantees under mild assumptions.
-In addition, approximate state preparation only requires trusted reference statistics in some applications (e.g., VQE); in others, such as quantum signal processing with classical data, no reference is needed.
-When reference statistics are required, their cost can be amortized across repeated use of the prepared state for practical use. \end{remark}
+In addition, distribution matching only requires access to target output statistics in some applications (e.g., VQE); in others, such as classical data-driven sampling or generative tasks, the target distribution is directly available.
+When target statistics are required, their cost can be amortized across repeated sampling, making the approach practical in near-term hybrid quantum workflows. \end{remark}